-Industrial farmhouse style combines comfortable and welcoming farmhouse atmosphere with the edgy, rugged lines of industrial style.
+Industrial farmhouse style combines a comfortable and welcoming farmhouse atmosphere with the edgy, rugged lines of industrial style.
 Traditional industrial style is based on the concept of living in a factory or warehouse setting—picture a modern loft apartment in a big city.
 But without any softer elements to balance the look, the style would look harsh and unwelcoming.
-Instead, industrial farmhouse style is all about the contrast between the country and the city, and the results are both unique and fun!
+Instead, the industrial farmhouse style is all about the contrast between the country and the city, and the results are both unique and fun!
 Take a look at the central elements of this farmhouse style.

 This is part of our Design Glossary series!
 Catch the whole series to find out more about the different types of farmhouse style!

 Metal accents are staples for industrial style—particularly black steel or iron.
 If you were to live in a converted loft in the city, the space might have exposed piping and plumbing, and other unfinished elements.
 Add this to your country style by using metal chairs at your kitchen or dining room table, or erecting a set of metal bookshelves to display your decor.
 In the bathroom, install an open vanity so guests can see the sink plumbing, and add black casing to the windows.

 The Victorian Era was home to the Industrial Revolution, and plenty of modern interpretations (think steampunk) incorporate Victorian touches into an industrial setting.
 If you love vintage decor, this is a great angle to use with industrial farmhouse style.